Florida video game contest shooting reignites gun rights debate

 The Jacksonville Sheriff’s Office identified the suspected shooter as David Katz, 24, of Baltimore.
 Witnesses told local media Katz was angry because he lost the tournament.

-“We as society have to come together and say enough of this,” said Democratic U.S. Senator Bill Nelson, whose re-election campaign is facing a November challenge by the state’s Republican governor, Rick Scott.
+“We as society have to come together and say enough of this,” Democratic U.S. Senator Bill Nelson told reporters in Jacksonville, near the site of the shooting at a Madden 19 online football game tournament.

-“This is not what we want in a democratic society where we have values other than going off and killing people with guns,” Nelson told reporters in Jacksonville, near the site of the shooting at a Madden 19 online football game tournament.
+Nelson’s re-election campaign is facing a November challenge by the state’s Republican governor, Rick Scott, in one of the key races that will determine the balance of power in the Senate.

 Gun rights, which are covered by the Second Amendment of the U.S. Constitution, are one of the most hotly contested themes of American politics.
 The debate breaks along party lines, with Republicans typically arguing that better enforcement of existing gun laws is the best way to deter shootings while Democrats call for more restrictions on weapons ownership.